Istanbul Armenian Genocide memorial: Legacy

 It is said that the monument was featured on the cover of a 1919 book dedicated to the memory of the victims of the genocide written by Teotig, the prominent Armenian writer and publisher.

 During the Gezi Park protests, various activists demanded that the memorial be rebuilt.
 Cengiz Algan, a leading member of a NGO called "Dur De" (Say Stop), expressed his support to having the monument rebuilt by saying:

 The Kemalists seized the land from the Armenians in the 1940s.
 The stairs of the Gezi Park were built from Armenian gravestones.
 The Armenians were killed.
 Yet tens of thousands have survived and they are trying to prove the tragedy of their ancestors on these lands.
 We intend to remind people about the Genocide, not to conceal the truth.
 We want to inform visitors of the Gezi Park that a monument to the Armenian Genocide victims stood here in 1919.
 And we hope that one day a new monument to the Genocide victims will be built in this place.

+Controversies

+According to the article written by Garen Kazanc, published in armenianweekly.com on 5 December 2025, the photograph on the cover of Teotig's book belongs to the Rice and Isenberg Monument standing in the Lihue Cemetery in Kauaʻi, Hawaii and there is not any proof, no photograph nor report, that this monument was built.